odoo/documentation/inventory/management/adjustment/min_stock_rule_vs_mto.rst

    :align: center

 .. tip::
-    Don’t forget to select the right product type in the product form.
+    Don't forget to select the right product type in the product form.
     A consumable can not be stocked and will thus not be accounted for in the stock valuation.

 Make to Order